michelle-currier/mcurrier.com/README.md

 ## put your repo inside of the xampp/htdocs directory to run with XAMPP!!!

-open xampp and start apache and navigate to `http://localhost/mcurrier.com/`
+open xampp run manager-osx then navigate to the manage servers tab and start apache.
+In your browser navigate to `http://localhost/mcurrier.com/` and see your site on your local.

 #